Solar panels reflecting a few clouds and a right sun shining on the panels

 The overall process of how solar works involves capturing sunlight (the sun’s radiation) and converting the radiation into usable electricity through various technologies.

-Following is a brief overview of how solar power works:
+Following is a brief overview of how solar works:

 Solar Photovoltaic (PV) Cells: